 This project is supported in part by the Army Research Lab

-Kaur Kullman, Laurin Buchanan, Anita Komlodi, and Don Engel, “Mental Model Mapping Methodology for Cybersecurity,” In Proceedings of IEEE Symposium on Visualization for Cyber Security (VizSec).
-Submitted and under review.
+Kaur Kullman, Laurin Buchanan, Anita Komlodi, and Don Engel, “Mental Model Mapping Methodology for Cybersecurity,” In Proceedings of HCI International 2020.
+Link to additional video and images.